 The short answer is: yes, ketchup is vegan!
-Well, 98% of the time at least.
+Well, 98% of the time, at least.

 What is tomato ketchup made of?

-Ketchup is a sweet and tangy condiment made mainly from tomatoes with some added white or brown sugar (sometimes high fructose corn syrup), vinegar, seasonings and spices.
+Ketchup is a sweet and tangy condiment made mainly from tomatoes with some added white or brown sugar (sometimes high fructose corn syrup), vinegar, seasonings, and spices.

-Interestingly, ketchup used to be made with foods such as egg whites, oysters, mussels, walnuts or mushrooms instead of tomatoes – but these ingredients are not often found in today’s recipes which is why ketchup is vegan in most instances.
+Interestingly, ketchup used to be made with foods such as egg whites, oysters, mussels, walnuts, or mushrooms instead of tomatoes – but these ingredients are not often found in today’s recipes, which is why ketchup is vegan in most instances.

 How to tell if ketchup is vegan

-- Honey: some “healthier” ketchups are sweetened with honey instead of sugar.
-Since honey is made from bees, it is not vegan!
+Some healthier or organic ketchup brands are sweetened with honey instead of sugar.
+Since honey is made by bees, it is not vegan!Is Honey Vegan? →

-- Vinegar: mostly vegan but can be filtered through fish bladders, egg whites or gelatin.
+Vinegar is mostly vegan but can be filtered through fish bladders, egg whites or gelatin.